Honey, I shrunk the hypothesis space (through logical preprocessing): Related Work

-\citet{plotkin:thesis} uses subsumption to decide whether a literal is redundant in a first-order clause. \citet{DBLP:journals/jacm/Joyner76} investigate the same problem, which he calls \emph{clause condensation}, where a condensation of a clause $C$ is a minimum cardinality subset $C'$ of $C$ such that $C' \models C$.
-Gottlob and \citet{gottlob1993removing} improve Joyner's algorithm and show that determining whether a clause is condensed is coNP-complete.
+\citet{plotkin:thesis} uses subsumption to decide whether a literal is redundant in a first-order clause. \citet{DBLP:journals/jacm/Joyner76} investigates the same problem, which he calls \emph{clause condensation}, where a condensation of a clause $C$ is a minimum cardinality subset $C'$ of $C$ such that $C' \models C$. \citet{gottlob1993removing} improve Joyner's algorithm and show that determining whether a clause is condensed is coNP-complete.
 Detecting and eliminating redundancy is useful in many areas of computer science and has received much attention from the theorem-proving community \cite{HoderKKV12,KhasidashviliK16,VukmirovicBH23}.
 In the SAT community, redundancy elimination techniques, such as blocked clause elimination \cite{Kullmann99}, play an integral role in modern solvers.
-Similar to the goal of our paper, the goal of these redundancy elimination methods is to soundly identify derivationally irrelevant input, i.e. clauses in a SAT input containing literals that always resolve to tautologies.
+Similar to the goal of our paper, the goal of these redundancy elimination methods is to soundly identify derivationally irrelevant input.